NV Valdivieso of Chile, Brut Rosé, Curico Valley, Chile

 About this Wine

-This pretty salmon-pink wine enticed me with mouthwatering aromas of ripe nectarines, jasmine green tea, and a touch of yeastiness.
+This pretty salmon-pink Brut Rosé from Chile enticed me with mouthwatering aromas of ripe nectarines, jasmine green tea, and a touch of yeastiness.
 The first sip was round and juicy.
 I don’t think I’ve ever experienced this much juiciness from a brut sparkling.
 The Charmat method at work, preserving ripe fruit flavors.
 Also, the mousse is quite delicate – not intense at all.
 The stone fruit is enhanced with the tart brightness of fresh red raspberry and a hint of tropical fruit.
 The dry finish elicits a next sip.